Public Transport Infrastructure, PPPs, and the Elephant in the Room

 Toward an Economy of Innovation

-The fact that governments are prepared to make massive investments in public transportation presents a unique opportunity to promote true risk-sharing through investing in innovation to solve the real problem.
+The fact that governments are prepared to make massive investments in public transport presents a unique opportunity to promote true risk-sharing through investing in innovation to solve the real problem.
 In its role of contract giver, the State has a not-to-be-missed opportunity to bolster innovation with a view of reducing the cost of its projects while also helping to strengthen the competitiveness of its industrial clusters.
-It is with this in mind that we should consider public transportation PPPs.
+It is with this in mind that we should consider public transport PPPs.

-Find out more about our alternative to expensive urban rail infrastructure, download our white paper How to Maximize Every Dollar Invested in Public Transit Infrastructure.
+Download our white paper How to Maximize Every Dollar Invested in Public Transit Infrastructure.

 Share on social media and join in the discussion